 The central difference between these two aspects of resilience might be best understood as the prevention of a crisis and the ability to bounce back from one.
-In regulatory terms, we can either try to prevent failures in our physical, infrastructural, economic, or epidemiological systems, or we can design triage protocols to mitigate the damage.

-Resilience is a combination of two general qualities: resistance or ability to remain the same; and flexibility, or the ability to change enough to survive even if in a different form.
+In regulatory terms, we can either try to prevent failures in our physical, infrastructural, economic, or Resilience is a combination of two general qualities: resistance or ability to remain the same; and flexibility, or the ability to change enough to survive even if in a different form.